nhu92/Mixed-DNA-Project/02-PlayWithHybPiperOutput.md

 The progress of the code for topology comparisons is now I can identify the unrooted topology and determine whether they are identical or not.
 However, I am struggling in expand our expected tree to incorporate the multiple entries (more than 1 sequences per species) of the input tree.
 There was another approach which is the collapsing way.
 I will try more on expanding strategy and if not working I will go back to test collapsing nodes.

 It seems working!
-I have the code here: (topo_comp.py)[].
+I have the code here: (topo_comp.py)[https://github.com/gudusanjiao/Mixed-DNA-Project/blob/main/topo_comp.py].
 ```bash
 while read line; do python topo_comp.py ../output/phylo_results/all_trees/${line}_2ndtestPass.fasta.treefile true_topo.tre; done < ../output/shared_genes.txt
 ```

 Through screening, the only gene named 5974 has the exactly same topology as the expectation.
 I will make a tree with the combination of contigs in this tree and the contigs in known mixed samples for this gene.
 I think we are closed to get what we want today!
 I can go back to check the filtering criterion (it is still to stingent) to allow more gene trees to be screened in.
 Also, I can try using the exonerate output to fetch the mapped segment of each gene target to get a better input contigs.

 The mixed 5974 tree looks generally fine.
 Most of the known mixed contigs were grouped to form a strong supported group and differ from any other groups.
-The topology is shifted a little and there are 1 mixed (Lotus) and an unanchored contig (known_mix_2).
+The topology is shifted a little and there are 1 mixed (Lotus) and an unanchored contig (knownmix_2).
+This pipeline should be good to use as generating a reference tree for testing the unknown mix samples.
+We could generate a reliable tree using order/family seq-cap data.

 This is the end of testing the whole pipeline.
 Now, I will try exonerate information and simplify the pipeline.
 Hope these would increase the number of candidate gene trees.
 I will start a new MarkDown.